seraph-foundation/cherub-dex/docs/docs/faq.md

 ## Who are our users?

-Cherub users include traders (individuals and institutions), bonders (builders and protocols), and stakers (individuals, institutions, builders and protocols).
+Cherub users include traders, for example, individuals and institutions, bonders, like builders and protocols, and stakers, potentially individuals, institutions, builders and protocols.

 ## How does the `CHERUB` token produce rewards?